REP grant proposals are submitted though the OVPR Internal Funding Program and not through Sponsored Program Services.

 - Future Funding and/or Activities.
 The applicant should specify where extramural grant proposals will be submitted and/or the high level disciplinary accomplishments that will result from this REP funding.

 - NSF/NIH style CV for all PIs.
 Include your most recent publications or publications most relevant to the work proposed (click here to find a tool to help create).
-Please include a list of past/current/pending support from all UConn sources (including start-up funds) and external sponsors.
+Please include a list of past/current/pending support for the last five years from all UConn sources (including start-up funds) and external sponsors.

 - Appendices.
-Past reviewer comments and extra budget justifications may be included as appendices.
+References, past reviewer comments and extra budget justifications may be included as appendices.
 Additional information may be included when it is truly essential for adequate peer review of the proposal.